narration-sd/live-vue-js/README.md

 </h1>

-![Content Editing with Live Vue Gatsby](https://site.staging.narrationsd.com/docimages/live-vue-gatsby.png) **Editing Gatsby Pages in Craft CMS, with Live Vue Gatsby**
+![Content Editing with Live Vue Gatsby](https://site.staging.narrationsd.com/docimages/live-vue-gatsby.png)

+**Editing Gatsby Pages directly in Craft CMS, with Live Vue Gatsby**
 ## Introduction

-This repository will give you a full installation of Gatsby operating from headless CraftCMS, demonstrating live CP editing of the resulting Gatsby site, through the use of the forthcoming Live Vue Gatsby.
+This repository will give you a full installation of Gatsby operating from headless CraftCMS, demonstrating instant live CP previews during editing of the resulting Gatsby site.

+This is accomplished through  use of the forthcoming Live Vue Gatsby.

-The basis of a Vagrant vm is also included, so that you can run the complete demo from a laptop.
+The basis of a Vagrant vm is also included, so that you can run the complete live website and Craft editing demonstraton from a laptop.

 ## Getting started

 1. Clone this website from its repo, which you'll have been informed of for the Beta.

 1. Run `npm install -g gatsby-cli` to install Gatsby globally, as recommended by the Gatsby team, if you haven't already.

 1. Run `npm install` to load required general packages

 1. Run `composer install`, which will provide the live-vue-js package, installed directly in `/src`, as well as a complete CraftCMS installation including Live Vue and other plugins.

    The website also includes configuration you can tune and use if you'd like to operate it using Vagrant.